JasonM2396/GAME2338/Playtesting/playtestingthree.md

 * [Game Title Website] https://kometbomb.itch.io/pico-racer

 **Question:** During your playtesting where the rules of the game understandable?
 If not, what was not clear.
 > _Answer:_ The rules of the game could have been more understandable if the instructions were to be displayed when the game is started.
+The controls were not understandable unless you scrolled down in the webpage.

 **Question:** During gameplay did you notice anything that shouldn't be in the game or could be removed and it wouldn't effect game play?
 > _Answer:_ When the game is over, it says "Press Fire to Continue".
 Pressing any button will make the game go back to the title screen, pressing another button will start the game over.
 If it says "Press Fire to Continue" and it starts the game over, then what's the point of having that being said?
 I think this would confuse some players thinking that you can continue in the game, but they realize that they need to start over.